Attach a cat net without drilling

 In my case, I simply used 10 magnetic hooks FTN-25 for the installation.
 Five hooks were attached to the balustrade of the balcony above (see picture above) and the remaining 5 to the railing of my own balcony.

-Tip: Secure the hooks on the metal with fitting rubber caps.
+Tip: Secure the hooks on the metal with matching rubber caps PAR-26.
 This ensures a better adhesion in all directions and the hooks won't shift.
-Also, the metal is protected from scratches.
+In addition, the metal will be protected from scratches.

-The cat will be happy that she can be out on the balcony again.
+The cat will be happy that it is finally allowed to go back out on the balcony without the risk of falling or injuring itself.
 It's a win-win for all involved - cat, cat lover and even landlord!

 P.S.: The building superintendent checked out my solution for the cat net and liked it so much that he is telling other cat lovers with the same problem about it.

 P.P.S.: We had two hurricane-like storms lately that broke big branches off trees and even uprooted whole trees.
-I am happy to report that the cat net has survived the storms without damages!
+I am happy to report that the cat net has survived the storms undamaged!

 Note from the supermagnete team: Our magnets are made for dry indoor use.
 Extended outdoor use may cause them to rust and lose their magnetisation.